 Some people may also be allergic to mugwort.
 It’s a relative of ragweed, which is the bane of many allergy sufferers’ existences when pollen counts are at their highest.
 Using mugwort as a dietary supplement or homeopathic remedy is generally safe, but you should discuss it with your doctor beforehand.

 While the use of mugwort is currently uncontrolled, growing your own might be illegal, depending on your location.
-This is because it’s invasive and spreads rapidly, which has the potential to damage your local ecosystems.
+This is because it’s invasive and spreads rapidly, which has the potential to damage your local ecosystem.
+Who would've known!?

 And there you have it!
 Now you know about Mugwort, a great herb to incorporate into your herbal smoking mix.